VLYPN Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• M&A Strategy: No immediate changes in M&A strategy were noted, with a continued focus on shareholder interests.
+• M&A Strategy: No immediate changes in M&A strategy were noted, with a focus on shareholder interests.